rvdz/hapycolor/docs/source/contribution.rst

 The provided arguments specify which color has to be replaced by which color.
-For instance, if there is only one color which has to be replaced by the foreground (resp. background), then the argument will only be: "foreground" (resp. "background").
+For instance, if there is only one color which has to be replaced by the generated foreground color (resp. background), then the argument will only be: "foreground" (resp. "background").
 If the user wants to use another color from the palette, then use:
 "random".